-1Does not include recycled water or raw water and includes demands associated with this Project
+1Does not include recycled water or raw water and includes demands associated with the Project

 Single-Dry Water Year - The single-dry year was the year with the lowest amount of total supply.
-Table 11 shows supplies, with the use of reserves, can meet demands during a single-dry year through 2035 assuming reserves are at healthy levels at the start of a year and projects and programs identified in Valley Water's 2012 WSIMP are implemented.
+Table 11 shows supplies, with the use of reserves, can meet demands during a single-dry year through 2035 assuming reserves are at healthy levels at the start of a year and projects and programs identified in Valley Water's WSMP 2040 are implemented.
 If reserves are low at the beginning of a single-dry year, Valley Water may call for water use reductions in combination with using reserves.
+As later discussed within the Water Demand Management Measures section, SJW has filed with the California Public Utilities Commission (CPUC), water-waste provisions promoting conservation that would go into effect during a drought.
+The result of these provisions would assume to be a reduction in anticipated demand due to conservation such that demand equals available water supplies.